dminkovsky/kube-cloud-build/README.md

 `kube-cloud-build` ignores images that are [not part of your project](test/manifest-container-builds.test.js#L21) or lack build instructions.
 Given the images you select, `kube-cloud-build` compiles the required containers' build steps into Container Builder build requests.
 Steps are grouped into build requests by tag.

-You review and optionally submit the requests:
+Review and optionally submit the requests:

 ```
 {